-At this moment the door flew open and Tenatetlan rushed in.
+At that moment the door flew open and Tenatetlan rushed in.
 Accompanied by a gust of wind, she stormed right up to the stage and burst into her speech.
 "We're holding a rally in the town square!
 A strong, loud protest!
 Come, everyone!
-This is the time for people to stand up, united, and show our strength in the face of a terrible danger!
-This is the time to fight!"
+This is the time for people to rise and show strength in the face of danger!
+This is a time to fight!"